Explore Your Data with Einstein Copilot for Tableau

 You interact with Einstein Copilot in the conversation pane.
 The pane is where Einstein offers suggestions for analysis and maintains your conversation history for that session.
 If you ask a new question, the viz itself updates, but the conversation pane maintains a history of all your requests and Einstein’s responses.

-It also has interactive elements such as buttons to retry (ask Einstein to query the LLM again with the same request and create another version of the viz) or go back to a previous response (return to a previous viz without querying the LLM, maintaining the same results).
+It also has interactive elements such as Retry with Einstein Button with a curved arrow to regenerate suggested questions to ask Einstein to query the LLM again with the same request and create another version of the viz, or Recreate Recreate button to go back to return to a previous viz without querying the LLM, maintaining the same results.

 If you close and reopen the conversation pane while still in your same session, your conversation history persists.
 If you close your workbook, this clears the conversation with Einstein Copilot.
 The conversation history isn’t saved and doesn’t appear the next time you open the workbook.